 Discussion

-Concentration of heavy metals varied significantly in water and sediments of all segments of river.
-The concentration of zinc was high in water samples from upstream segment and high in sediment from midstream segment.
+The concentration of heavy metals varied significantly in water and sediments of all segments of river.
+The concentration of zinc was high in water samples from upstream segment and high in sediment from the midstream segment.
 Though zinc is found naturally in Earth’s crust its high occurrence in upstream segment might be due to heavy rainfall and consequent leaching.
 It is also widely used as an anti-corrosive agent to prevent corrosion of metal but when it is exposed to hydrogen and oxygen it make various zinc compounds (Wunaand Okieimen, 2021;Rajappa et al., 2008).Copper concentrations in water samples were found below detectable levels during monsoon season.
 More than 60% of the samples in the midstream segments and 10% of the samples in the downstream segments showed copper concentrations above the acceptable limit during the postmonsoon season.
 Copper concentrations in river water become higher when it is used as agrochemical in combinations with sulphate as copper sulphate and chlorine as copper oxychloride (Jio et al., 2022; George et al., 2017, Lalfakawma et al., 2014).
 Rubber cultivation was found in the study area mainly in upper and middle stretches of river.
 For the control of fungus, copper fungicides are frequently employed in rubber plantations (Prasannakumari and Jessy, 2017).
 In the current study, upstream stretches of river had substantial concentrations of chromium in sediment and water along with nickel in sediment, which might be due to the frequent landslides in the catchment area of river’s origin because landslides typically contain high levels of nickel and chromium (Geertsema et al., 2019).
 However, the presence of these metals in lower stretches may be due to anthropogenic activities such as disposal of municipal garbage, laundry detergents, paints, leather tanning, electroplating etc. (Banerjee et al.,2016).
 Lead concentration also exceeded the acceptable limit and it was observed as high in middle segment, particularly at site S8, where plumbing and car wash operations were prevalent.
 Lead paints and automobile batteries are two potential sources of lead for entry in to water bodies (Abagale et al., 2013).
 In the water sample, iron was detected during the premonsoon and postmonsoon seasons.
 In the present result of sediment analysis, the value of iron exceeded the permissible limit of 30 ppm (USEPA,1995).
 Weathering of rocks generates iron oxides in great extent and at the same time domestic effluents also contribute to the increased concentration of iron in sediment and water (Nair et al., 2010; Nair and Kumar, 2019).

 Pearson Correlation Matrixunveils a delightful synergy, revealing that zinc in sediment showed positive correlation with lead found in water.
 This notable connection may stem from the geological tapestry that nurtures the coexistence of lead and zinc.
 Due to their akin chemical characteristics and their affinity for sulphur, zinc and lead compounds often appear hand in hand (Nayak et al., 2022).
 The surface runoff cascading from agricultural landscapes may serve as a pivotal reservoir for these metals (Klake et al., 2012).
 In this exploration, chromium and nickel also showed positive correlations, aligning perfectly with earlier investigations into heavy metals (Luo et al., 2021).
 The significant interrelations between specific heavy metal concentrations in both water and sediment could arise from the metals' mutual reliance, pollution emissions from identical sources, contamination at comparable rates, or a blend of these influences (Ali et al., 2016).